FabrizioG202/dart_benchmark/README.md

 ## Installation

-Add the package to your `pubspec.yaml`, for now this is not available on pub, but I intend of publishing it in the near future.
+For now, this package is not available on pub, but I intend to publish it in the near future.
 For this reason, this package can only be depended on using git dependencies.
+To do this, add the following to your `pubspec.yaml`:

 ```yaml
 dependencies: